AminaB/devops/cicd/Readem.md

 - add these commands to post-build actions -> transfers-> exec command : sudo docker build -t custom-image . docker run -d -p 8080:8080 --name custom-container custom-image
+- inconvenient of create container in jenkins. jenkins always create an image if we run another build, it will fail because we have already a running container with same name first we have to stop and remove manually the container before running new build